CSharperMantle/CSharperMantle/README.md

 ## Hi there, this is Mantle! :wave:

-I am Rong "Mantle" Bao, a Chinese CS student and amateur coder in various languages.
+I am Rong "Mantle" Bao, a Chinese student and amateur coder in various languages.

 Feel free to reach me in 中文/English.